fremantle-industries/tai/README.md

 #### products

-Display the products on the the exchange
+Display the products provided by configured venues

 ```
 iex(3)> products